The Japanese Search Engine Market: A Complete Guide [Updated for 2025]

 The Role of Mobile Search in Japan

-Japan's mobile-centric culture means that most internet activity occurs on smartphones.
+Japan counted 194 million cellular connections (157% of the population) and 109 million internet users at the start of 2025.
+Mobile still lags global norms, just ≈38% of web traffic originates on smartphones, but the share edges up each year as 5G coverage deepens.
+While mobile now drives the majority of consumer social media time, overall web traffic still skews toward desktops compared with global norms.
 Google's dominance in mobile search is partly due to the widespread use of Android devices, which default to Google search.
 To optimise for mobile, businesses should focus on user experience, including easy navigation, fast load times, and mobile-friendly content formats.

 Voice Search Trends in Japan